asaglimbeni/django-datetime-widget/README.rst

 django-datetime-widget
 ======================

-``django-datetime-widget`` is clean and easy to configure widget for DateTimeFiled.
+``django-datetime-widget`` is clean and easy to configure widget for DateTimeField.
 It based on the famous javascript library  `bootstrap-datetimepicker
 <https://github.com/smalot/bootstrap-datetimepicker>`_.

 ``django-datetime-widget`` is perfect when you use an DateTimeFiled on your model where is necessary to have a specific date time format with a clean input.